MFernstrom/cfmldocplugin/README.md

 ```
 Working out a few kinks, then version 0.1 will be available.

+The output comment blocks are pretty standard, I've tested with YUIDoc but not JavaDoc for generating documentation from it.

 Be nice, this is the first Python code I've ever written, outside of "Hello World"  ;)